Panasonic GX7 versus Olympus E-P5

 |Panasonic GM1 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60i||22.3||11.7||660||66|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GX7 provides a higher frame rate than the E-P5.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX7 provides a higher frame rate than the E-P5.
 It can shoot video footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX7 has an electronic viewfinder (2760k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-P5 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Panasonic GX7 and Olympus E-P5 along with similar information for a selection of comparators.
+The table below summarizes some of the other core capabilities of the Panasonic GX7 and Olympus E-P5 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic GX7 (⇒ rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|